gustafsn/343-HW1/README.md

-git checkout -b <yourBranchName> : creates a branch and points you to it git branch : used to check if a branch was created and which you are pointing to with a * git push origin <yourBranchName> : Pushes a branch with your changes onto GitHub. <yourBranchName> has to be a branch on your local machine first.
+git checkout -b <yourBranchName> : creates a branch and points you to it git branch : used to check if a branch was created and which you are pointing to with a * git push origin <yourBranchName> : Pushes a branch with your changes onto GitHub. <yourBranchName> has to be a branch on your local machine first. git revert <hash code number> : use to undo the commit.
+Get the hash code from GitHub. git pull origin master : Get changes from GitHub to your local computer (when working on the master branch) git log : use to see all of the new commits